Bach flower remedies: Effectiveness

 In a 2002 database review of randomized trials Edzard Ernst concluded:

 The hypothesis that flower remedies are associated with effects beyond a placebo response is not supported by data from rigorous clinical trials.

 All randomized double-blind studies, whether finding for or against the solutions, have suffered from small cohort sizes, but the studies using the best methods found no effect over placebo.
 Perhaps, the probable means of action for flower remedies is as placebos, enhanced by introspection on the patient's emotional state or being listened to by the practitioner.
 The act of selecting and taking a remedy may act as a calming ritual.

 A systematic review in 2009 concluded:

 Most of the available evidence regarding the efficacy and safety of BFRs has a high risk of bias.
 We conclude that, based on the reported adverse events in these six trials, BFRs are probably safe.
 Few controlled prospective trials of BFRs for psychological problems and pain exist.
 Our analysis of the four controlled trials of BFRs for examination anxiety and ADHD indicates that there is no evidence of benefit compared with a placebo intervention.

 A newer systematic review published in 2010 by Ernst concluded:

 All placebo-controlled trials failed to demonstrate efficacy.
 It is concluded that the most reliable clinical trials do not show any differences between flower remedies and placebos.

-Flower remedies are sometimes promoted as being capable of boosting the immune system, but "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".
+Flower remedies are sometimes promoted as being capable of boosting the immune system, but, according to Cancer Research UK, "there is no scientific evidence to prove that flower remedies can control, cure or prevent any type of disease, including cancer".